lancenacabuan/Shaliah/README.md

     they think it more likely refers to two entities: the glory of God (the Father) and of the Savior Jesus.

--   **Hebrews 1:8-9**–The Father says of the Son, "Your throne, O God, is forever and ever..." quoting Psalm 45 which originally addressed a Davidic king as "elohim" (God).
-Unitarians point that in the Psalm, the king was called "god" in a hyperbolic or representative sense (as the next verse says "therefore God, your God, has anointed you"–which Hebrews 1:9 also includes:
+-   **Hebrews 1:8-9** – The Father says of the Son, "Your throne, O God, is forever and ever..." quoting Psalm 45 which originally addressed a Davidic king as "elohim" (God).
+Unitarians point that in the Psalm, the king was called "god" in a hyperbolic or representative sense (as the next verse says "therefore God, your God, has anointed you" – which Hebrews 1:9 also includes:
     "therefore God, *your God*, has anointed you").
 The fact that the Son *has* a God who anoints him, in the same passage that calls him "god," is a strong pointer to the relative sense of the